 Visitors to Calusa Island are welcome, but please remember to respect the privacy of the residents and the fact that this is an intact archaeological site.
 Please treat the island kindly & with respect -- take only pictures and leave only footprints.
 Enjoy.

 This preserve covers the eastern tip of Bocilla Island in downtown Bokeelia.
-Edd and Deanna Dean, who live in the house just to the west of the preserve, own the property.
-They created the preserve by donating a conservation easement to the Calusa Land Trust.
+Ed and Deanna Dean created the preserve by donating a conservation easement to the Calusa Land Trust.
 The easement prohibits development of the property and ensures that the scenic mangrove backdrop to downtown Bokeelia will be preserved in perpetuity.

 Kreie Island Preserve